Cramer-Rao Bound Optimization for Active RIS-Empowered ISAC Systems: Introduction

-Motivated by aforementioned discussions, we investigate the deployment of active RIS in ISAC systems in this paper, with an emphasis on the parameter estimation function for the radar sensing component.
+Motivated by the aforementioned discussions, we investigate the deployment of active RIS in ISAC systems in this paper, with an emphasis on the parameter estimation function for the radar sensing component.
 Specifically, we consider an ISAC system where BS communicates with multiple users and simultaneously senses a point target blocked by an obstacle.
 An active RIS is employed to support both communication and sensing functions.
 Our goal is to jointly design the BS transmit precoding and the active RIS reflection beamforming to optimize the direct-of-arrival (DoA) estimation performance and satisfy the users' quality of service (QoS) demands and the power limitations at the BS and the active RIS.
-The main contributions of this paper are summarized as follows. \begin{itemize} \item Firstly, we model the received signals at the communication users and the BS, and derive the performance metrics for communication and radar sensing, respectively.
-Specifically, SINR metric is adopted to evaluate each user's communication performance, and CRB metric is used for evaluating the target DoA estimation performance with respect to the active RIS. \item Then, we formulate an optimization problem that minimizes the CRB for target DoA estimation, subject to communication users' SINR requirements, power limitations at the BS and the active RIS, and amplitude constraints of the active RIS reflection coefficients.
-Moreover, an effective algorithm is developed to design the transmit precoding and the active RIS reflection beamforming by utilizing block coordinate descent (BCD), semidefinite relaxation (SDR), and majorization-minimization (MM) approaches. \item Finally, we provide extensive simulation results to verify the advantages of the proposed active RIS-empowered ISAC scheme and the effectiveness of the associated algorithm.
-In particular, it is significantly better than the passive RIS-assisted scheme and can achieve very similar performance to the radar-only scheme. \end{itemize}
+The main novelties and contributions of this paper are summarized as follows. \begin{itemize} \item Firstly, we introduce active RIS in ISAC systems to enhance the radar parameter estimation performance while guaranteeing the quality of multi-user communications.
+We formulate signal models for the reception at both the communication users and the BS, from which we derive performance metrics for communication and radar sensing, respectively.
+More specifically, the CRB for the target DoA estimation in this considered active RIS-empowered ISAC system is meticulously derived for the first time, which is quite different from the CRB for passive RIS-assisted ISAC systems.
+While the CRB of DoA estimation is utilized to evaluate the sensing performance of target DoA estimation, the SINR of each user is employed to assess the communication performance. \item Then, we formulate the joint transmit precoding and active RIS beamforming design problem that aims at minimizing the CRB for target DoA estimation, subject to communication users' SINR requirements, power limitations at the BS and the active RIS, and amplitude constraints of the active RIS reflection coefficients.
+In an effort to tackle the intricate joint design challenge due to the introduction of active RIS, we develop an effective algorithm that leverages alternating optimization, semidefinite relaxation (SDR), and majorization-minimization (MM) methods. \item Finally, we provide extensive simulation results to verify the advantages of the proposed active RIS-empowered ISAC scheme and the effectiveness of the developed joint design algorithm.
+Notably, active RIS can offer over 30dB CRB reduction compared to passive RIS-assisted ISAC systems, thereby achieving substantial sensing performance improvement. \end{itemize}